 The most serious of convictions can result in a driver losing their license and even facing criminal charges.
 This category includes careless driving, impaired driving, racing etc. While premium increases can vary amongst insurance companies, it is safe to say that these will have a severe impact on your policy rate.

 It is common for individuals to receive the occasional parking ticket but they will not affect your insurance rate as they are not a moving violation.
 Also, in Alberta, tickets that are issued from having an expired sticker on your license plate will not increase your insurance premiums.

 Having a clean driving record is one of the best ways to help keep your auto insurance premiums low.
 It is never too late to start trying to improve your driving record and be rewarded with a lower insurance rate.

-To start saving on your auto insurance today, contact one of our experienced, knowledgeable insurance specialists.
+To start saving on your auto insurance quote today, contact one of our experienced, knowledgeable insurance specialists.